 Either drag and drop a file onto the center pane or select Add > Upload Document and select the file.
 The file can be in any format.

 The file is uploaded as a reference with type Generic.
 RefWorks attempts to automatically extract as much information as it can from the uploaded file.
 Edit the reference to correct and complete the information.

 If you drag and drop multiple files at one time, a reference is created for each file.

-You can import existing references from any citation manager.
+You can import existing references from any reference management service.
 You can import directly from another RefWorks account or from your Mendeley account.
-For other citation managers, such as Zotero, you can import a file that you have exported from that manager.
+For other services, such as Zotero, you can import a file that you have exported from that service.
 Also see Exporting References to a File.

-- To import references from a citation manager other than RefWorks or Mendeley, export them from that citation manager to one of the following formats: NLM PubMed, RefWorks Tagged, RefWorks XML, RIS, or Thomson Reuters format.
+- To import from a reference management service other than RefWorks or Mendeley, export them from that service to one of the following formats: NLM PubMed, RefWorks Tagged, RefWorks XML, RIS, or Thomson Reuters format.
 For example:

 - Zotero: Select the references and select Export Selected Items from the right-click menu.
 Select RIS and save the file.

 - EndNote: 1) Select Edit > Output Styles > Open Style Manager and select RefMan (RIS) Export.
 2) In your library, select the references, select File > Export, and save the file as RefMan (RIS) Export.

 - ReadCube: From the library view, select the article or articles, select Export to RefMan (RIS) file from the right-click menu, and save the file.

 - Papers: In your library, highlight the references, select File > Export ..., select Refman RIS, and save the file.

 - Select Add > Import references.
 The Import from another reference manager page appears.